Selecting Your First Carry Pistol

 What about .40 S&W ammo to load into your gun?

 As for defensive ammunition, the best of the best is Wilson Combat XTP ammo.
 It reliably cycles even the most finicky of guns and it’s like a laser- no issues with POA/POI.
 Especially given how the sights on some .380 mouse guns are crappy, this stuff runs great even in something as problematic as a Ruger LCP.
+In fact, I’ve never had a reliability issue with Wilson Combat ammo in any caliber.
+I can highly recommend this stuff to people who have some specific needs for .380 ACP, .45 ACP, or .357 Magnum.

 Aside from the Wilson Combat XTP, the Speer Gold Dot and Hornady Critical Defense are also good choices but you need to take your gun out to the range and see if it likes them.
 As with the .380 caliber as a whole, this ammo is acceptable but not optimal.
 However, if you invest in yourself physically and mentally, and you maintain your gear and fitness, then these will not fail you.